Jojen6/hyperlane-deploy/README.md

 Establishing a warp route requires deployment of `HypERC20` contracts to the desired chains.
 Ensure there is an entry for all chains in `config/chains.ts`.

-The deployment also require details about the existing (collateral) token and the new synthetics that will be created.
+The deployment also requires details about the existing (collateral) token and the new synthetics that will be created.
 Ensure there are entries for them in `config/warp_tokens.ts`.

 ```sh
 yarn ts-node scripts/deploy-warp-routes.ts \